sagreine/datasci_play/README.md

 # datasci_play
-learning with a friend, scratch
+learning with a person, scratch